Creamy Lemon Tahini Sauce | Quick And Easy

 FAQ

-It is the perfect partner for savoury foods.
-Try it with felafel, baked vegetables, roasted meats or just use as a dip with crackers.
+This sauce is the perfect partner for savoury foods.
+Try it with felafel, baked vegetables, Over roasted meats, in nourishing bowls or just use it as a dip with crackers.

-This tahini sauce (tahina) is perfect with roast veg, meats, to drizzle on salads or to use as a dip.
-Recipe video is above!
+This Quick And Easy Lemon Tahini Sauce is perfect for drizzling over roast veg, meats, tossing through salads or to use as a dip.

 Print